Concatenated continuous driving of silicon qubit by amplitude and phase modulation: Introduction

 Dressing of a two-level quantum state has been demonstrated to effectively extend coherence times in various quantum systems, including trapped atoms~\cite{timoney2011quantum,tan2013demonstration}, NV centers~\cite{xu2012coherence,golter2014protecting,morishita2019extension}, silicon carbide divacancy~\cite{miao2020universal}, donor-based qubit in silicon ~\cite{laucht2017dressed}, and hole-qubit in germanium~\cite{,tsoukalas2025dressed}.
 In the dressed state, an electromagnetic driving field interacts resonantly with the quantum system and induces dynamical decoupling from noise, providing reliable control of the quantum states.
 Although this approach has the advantage of being robust against environmental noise, it remains vulnerable to fluctuations in the driving field.
-One approach to address this issue is the sinusoidally modulated, always rotating and tailored (SMART) protocol, proposed in ref~\cite{hansen2021pulse}.
-The SMART protocol utilizes the alternating phase of a sinusoidally amplitude modulated drive to reduce the impact of drive field fluctuations and the detuning error.
-The SMART protocol has been demonstrated using qubits in NV centers~\cite{vallabhapurapu2023high} and silicon quantum dots~\cite{hansen2022implementation}, and has recently been effective for the entangling gate operation~\cite{hansen2024entangling}.
-Another strategy is concatenated continuous driving (CCD) scheme~\cite{cai2012robust,cohen2017continuous,stark2017narrow,farfurnik2017experimental,wang2020coherence,cao2020protecting,wang2021observation,salhov2024protecting}.
+One approach to address this issue is the sinusoidally modulated, always rotating and tailored (SMART) protocol, proposed in Refs.~\cite{hansen2021pulse,seedhouse2021quantum}.
+The SMART protocol utilizes the alternating phase of a sinusoidally amplitude-modulated drive to reduce the impact of drive field fluctuations and detuning error.
+The SMART protocol has been demonstrated using qubits in NV centers~\cite{vallabhapurapu2023high} and silicon quantum dots~\cite{hansen2022implementation} and has recently been effective for the entangling gate operation~\cite{hansen2024entangling}.
+Another strategy is the concatenated continuous driving (CCD) scheme~\cite{cai2012robust,cohen2017continuous,stark2017narrow,farfurnik2017experimental,wang2020coherence,cao2020protecting,wang2021observation,salhov2024protecting}.
 By modulating the microwave (MW) driving amplitude or phase, the CCD scheme engages the quantum states in the double-dressed state, decreasing sensitivity to the driving field fluctuations.
-The CCD scheme has recently been experimentally studied for the qubit application~\cite{ramsay2023coherence} and demonstrated gate fidelity improvement in noisy isotopically natural Si-MOS devices~\cite{kuno2025robust}.
-Since the double-dressed qubit requires control in the second rotating frame, the rotating wave approximation (RWA) is needed to cancel the counter-rotating term.
-However, the residual counter-rotating term can be an obstacle for precise qubit control, resulting in decreased gate fidelity.
+The CCD scheme has recently been experimentally studied for the qubit application~\cite{ramsay2023coherence} and demonstrated gate fidelity improvement in noisy isotopically natural Si-MOS devices~\cite{kuno2026robust}.
+Since the double-dressed qubit requires control in the second rotating frame, the rotating wave approximation (RWA) is needed to cancel the counterrotating term.
+However, the residual counterrotating term can be an obstacle for precise qubit control, resulting in decreased gate fidelity.
+The validity of the RWA can also become important in these dressed-qubit-based approaches, particularly under strong-driving or fast-control conditions~\cite{seedhouse2021quantum,hansen2022implementation,vallabhapurapu2023high}.